askpatrickw/awesome-fordtransit/.github/ISSUE_TEMPLATE/new-awesome-ford-transit-resource.md

 ---
 name: New Awesome Ford Transit Resource
-about: This Template has all the information you need to provide for a link to be added to the Awesome Ford Transit List.
+description: This Template has all the information you need to provide for a link to be added to the Awesome Ford Transit List.
 title: ''
 labels: 'new-resource'